mosaicml/examples/examples/inference-deployments/mpt/README.md

     - `mpt_7b.yaml` - a yaml to deploy [MPT-7B Base](https://huggingface.co/mosaicml/mpt-7b).
     - `mpt_7b_instruct.yaml` - a yaml to deploy [MPT-7B Intstruct](https://huggingface.co/mosaicml/mpt-7b-instruct).
     - `mpt_7b_storywriter.yaml` - a yaml to deploy [MPT-7B StoryWriter](https://huggingface.co/mosaicml/mpt-7b-storywriter).
-- Model handlers - these define how your model should be loaded and what should happen in a forward pass.
+- Model handlers - these define how your model should be loaded and how the model should be run when receiving a request.
 You can use the default handlers here or write your custom model handler as per instructions [here](https://docs.mosaicml.com/projects/mcli/en/latest/inference/deployment_features.html#custom-model-handlers).
     - `mpt_7b_handler.py` - a python script using DeepSpeed.
     - `mpt_7b_ft_handler.py` - a python script using FasterTransformer.
 - `requirements.txt` - package requirements to be able to run these models.

+## Pre-requisites

+Please follow instructions in the Inference Deployments [README](https://github.com/mosaicml/examples/tree/main/examples/inference-deployments/README.md) and make sure
+- You have access to our inference service.
+- Your dev environment is set up with `mcli`.
+- You have a cluster to work with.

 ## Deploying your model